corbado/example-passkeys-php-symfony/README.md

 **Note:** In this tutorial an existing application is created with some pre-existing password-based users.
 Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the integration if you don't have any users yet.
+See also the [full blog post](https://www.corbado.com/blog/passkeys-php-symfony) to understand all the details.

 ## 1. File structure